moskiller/moskiller.github.io/themes/hexo-theme-matery/README.md

 ## Changelog

+- v1.3.2
+  - Added support for traditional characters;
+  - Added 404 page;
+  - Fixed other minor issues；
+- v1.3.1
+  - Added `kbd` style;
+  - Fixed an issue with incorrect links in the word cloud when deploying subdirectories;
+  - Removed vertical lines in TOC;
+  - Fixed the problem that the `tooltip` in the home icon is not displayed;
+  - Fixed the issue that switching banners every day does not take effect when generating static files;
+  - Updated some configurations in `miniValine`;
+- v1.3.0
+  - new supporting subdirectory deployment（eg: `Gitee`）；
+  - new `MiniValine` comment system；
+  - new `jsdelivr` supported；
+  - Fixed many bugs；
 - v1.2.2
   - Add the function of customizing post `keywords`;
   - Add the function and configuration of static ribbon click switch;